seyhajin/monkey2/modules/monkey/docs/language/assets-management.md

 #### Using Imported Assets

-Once you've imported your assets, you can reference them by prefixing the imported filename with `asset::` This allows you to use them with an function or method that asks for a String path to a file.
+Once you've imported your assets, you can reference them by prefixing the imported filename with `asset::` This allows you to use them with a function or method that asks for a String path to a file.

 ```
 #Import "images/image1.png"